Disney, signaling coronavirus effects will last well into next year, announces months-long delays for its biggest movies

-Originally scheduled for May of this year, then moved to November, “Black Widow,” the latest installment in the Marvel Cinematic Universe now won’t be released until May of next year, Disney said.
+Originally scheduled for May of this year, then moved to November, “Black Widow,” the latest installment in the Marvel Cinematic Universe, won’t be released until May of next year, Disney said.

 “West Side Story,” Steven Spielberg’s version of the iconic musical that had been one of the most anticipated films of the holidays, has been pushed a full year from this December to December 2021.

-And “Eternals,” Chloe Zhao’s take on the immortal alien race for the Marvel franchise, won’t be released till November of 2021, a full year after its original release date.
+And “Eternals,” Chloé Zhao’s take on the immortal alien race for the Marvel franchise, won’t be released until November 2021, a full year after its original release date.

 Collectively, the trio of moves is indicative of a striking pandemic-related shift: the loss of a full year in the Hollywood release calendar.
 Every film scheduled for a particular month in 2020 will now come out on that same month in 2021.